martido/homebrew-graph/README.md

             --installed                  Create graph for installed Homebrew formulae

 ## Requirements
-You can use Graphviz to visualize Dot graphs.
+You can use Graphviz to visualize DOT graphs.

     brew install graphviz
     brew graph --installed | dot -Tpng -ograph.png open graph.png

+Of course, you can also use a different Graphviz layout, such as `fdp`.
+Simply replace `dot` with `fdp`:

+    brew graph --installed | fdp -Tpng -ograph.png

 You can use the [yEd][1] graph editor to visualize GraphML markup.
 The created markup uses yFiles's extensions to GraphML and heavily relies on defaults to keep the output reasonably small.
 It contains no layout information because yEd already provides an exhaustive set of algorithms.